-This document has been prepared for you by the Public Safety Committee, because in the event of a major wildland fire, evacuation of your home may be necessary.
-Keep this document visible and near the telephone or on the refrigerator, especially if you rent out your residential home in the summer time.
+This document has been prepared for you by the Public Safety Committee and the Firewise Community Board of Directors, because in the event of a major wildland fire, evacuation of your home may be necessary.
+Keep this document visible and near the telephone or on the refrigerator, especially if you rent out your residential home in the summertime.
 Your guests may need to use this information.

 Make certain your guests have a convenient means of emptying live coals from the fireplace.
-Leave a note telling your guests NOT to empty the fire place, or a note with directions for cleaning the fireplace.
-There have been actual cases where homes have burned due to live ashes from a fire place.
+Leave a note telling your guests NOT to empty the fireplace, or a note with directions for cleaning the fireplace.
+There have been actual cases where homes have burned due to live ashes from a fireplace.
+This is a real problem.